 Family Friends of Scouting

 In order to provide efficient access to Constellation District troop leaders, periodically the Council's online Merit Badge Counselor list for the district has been exported into a convenient spreadsheet.
-The link is provided below.
-It is password protected for privacy.
+Access is provided below.

 Contact Neal Oberholtzer, Constellation District Communication Director, for the password.
 Password will only be provided to Scout leaders.
 Scouts should contact their Scoutmaster for contact information.